sav132/face-recognition-system/README.md

 #  1.Create an  'image' folder .
-#  2.Make sure you place the face you want to recognise in image folder , just one picture will be enough(Power of inception!!!).
+#  2.Make sure you place the faces you want to recognise in image folder , just one picture will be enough(Power of inception!!!).